coderiders22/Syncoop-extension/README.md

 # Launch the Extension Host
 # (Press F5 in the IDE to open a development sandbox)

-> Tip: Run the `Show Syncloop Webview` command in the sandbox to test the integration.

----
 ## 📲 Packaging & Distribution

 To package the extension for local installation or distribution: